What is injectable contraception?

 How does it work?

-Progestogen is a hormone which works by:
+Progestogen works by:

-• making the mucus (sticky fluid) at the opening of the uterus thicker so sperm can’t get through
+- making the mucus (sticky fluid) at the opening of the uterus thicker so sperm can’t get through.

 How effective is it?